microsoft/vscode-docs/docs/nodejs/reactjs-tutorial.md

 ## Debugging React

-To debug the client side Angular code, we'll use the built-in JavaScript debugger.
+To debug the client side React code, we'll use the built-in JavaScript debugger.

 >Note: This tutorial assumes you have the Edge browser installed.
 If you want to debug using Chrome, replace the launch `type` with `pwa-chrome`.
 There is also a debugger for the [Firefox](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-firefox-debug) browser.